Catholic Liturgical Tradition

 Why I Created this Program

 Using a classical curriculum to home-school our two boys from pre-school on up, I learned right away that penmanship and Latin are two of the finest tools of learning.
-Taking both subjects seriously as part of our curriculum, I had the boys writing miscellaneous prayers and Bible verses in English for their daily penmanship routine and working through a separate Latin course.
+Taking both subjects seriously as part of our curriculum, I had the boys writing prayers and Bible verses (in English) for daily penmanship, and learning Latin from a separate program.
 And then I learned something I never knew before: there is a Marian hymn for each liturgical season.
 How fascinating!
 Our parish started singing these Latin hymns at Mass, so we started learning them at home.
-With each new liturgical season, I made handwriting sheets of the new Marian hymn, found the music so we could sing it, and translated the text so the boys could learn new vocabulary words.
+With each new liturgical season, I made handwriting sheets of the new Marian hymn, found the music so we could sing it, and translated the text so we could learn the meaning.
 Combining these three--penmanship, Latin, and the Church's liturgical tradition (in this case, the Marian hymn)--was amazing!
-I added other seasonal elements to their penmanship and we were living each season so much more fully.
-They found this handwriting content more interesting, and this new Latin element was helpful to their regular Latin course.
+I added other seasonal elements to their penmanship and we were living each season much more fully.
+The boys enjoyed learning the prayers and hymns of each season, and the new Latin element was helpful to their regular Latin program.
 For a good ten years the boys have been writing prayers and hymns of each liturgical season, year-round.
 And I consider this to be one of the best aspects of their education.
-Penmanship, Latin, and Church tradition are a still point around which the rest of their learning revolves.
-In the modern world of distraction, shallowness, and constant novelty, we are blessed to have penmanship, Latin, and Church tradition which provide focus, depth, and stability.
-And these three are a sure foundation upon which so much more can be built.

 The Marian hymns hold a special place in my heart because they were the inspiration for combining these "super-elements" of learning into the daily ten-minute handwriting session.
 Those daily ten minutes have been an excellent investment in the formation of our two boys, and I am pleased to make this program available to you so your students can benefit from it.

 May the Lord bless you, your students, and your schooling!